booladsudan/frontend-assessment/README.md

-# frontend-assessment
+# Brief

-This is my approach on the given frontend assessment.
+This is my approach on the given frontend assessment.\
+I have used TailwindCSS to style the pages/exercises.\

-Exercise 1 is located in `sh / `
+Exercise 1 can be accessed in `/`\

-Exercise 2 is located in `sh /exercise-2 `
+For exercise 2 I moved to `data.json` to a different file location.
+Exercise 2 can be accessed in `/exercise-2`

 ## Project Setup